78Istvan/Build-three-project/README.md

 3. Sign up form testing:

 * The classes page has a signup form wich helps the user to join to a class.
 The classes table is placed above the form so the user can see what are the available options about the classes and sign up then to the choosen class on the same page.
-Sign up form has placeholders to make easer to fill them up, and gives a little warning to fill up the form with the correct information, don't leave it blank.
+Sign up form has placeholders to make easer to fill them up, and gives a little hint to the user how to fill the form, and  don't leave it blank.
+Email section givs a warning to the user to use the '@' caracter in the section other wise it will not be valid.

 4. Images responsiveness testing:

-* The used images are not streched or pixeld on large or small screen eather.
+* The used images are not streched or pixeld on large or small screen either.
 They are appear on the right size and they make the site more attractive.
 Contact page middle section image has benn edited to fit in the middle on small screen.

 ### Website responsiveness testing

-* To test my website to how responsive I used my own devices {Iphone8, Ipad6 10" ,IMacAir 13", Dell laptop 15"} firstly.
+* Firstly, to test my website to how responsive I used my own devices {Iphone8, Ipad6 10" ,IMacAir 13", Dell laptop 15"}.

 * Secondly, I used two other free software